 - A. Coordinate layout and installation of VFCs with other construction including conduit, piping, equipment, and adjacent surfaces.
 Maintain required access, workspace clearances, and required clearances for equipment access doors and panels.
 Install VFCs in an upright position. - B. Install VFCs including all transformers, line reactors, bypass enclosures and other accessories, on walls or equipment racks level, upright, with tops at uniform height and with disconnect operating handles not higher than 79 inches above finished floor unless otherwise indicated, and by bolting units to wall or mounting on lightweight structural-steel channels bolted to wall or floor.
-For controllers not on walls, provide freestanding racks complying with Division 26 Section "Hangers and Supports for Electrical Systems." - C. Temporary Lifting Provisions: Remove temporary lifting eyes, channels, and brackets and temporary blocking of moving parts from enclosures and components. - D. Comply with NECA 1.
+For controllers not on walls, provide freestanding racks complying with Division 26 Section "Hangers and Supports for Electrical Systems."

+- C. Seismic Bracing: Comply with requirements specified in Section 23 05 48 Mechanical Seismic and Wind Load Controls." - D. Temporary Lifting Provisions: Remove temporary lifting eyes, channels, and brackets and temporary blocking of moving parts from enclosures and components. - E. Comply with NECA 1.